 Himalayan Birdlife

-Whistling thrushes, barbets, sunbirds and raptors drifting over the ridges.
-The reserve’s quiet corners are a paradise for patient birdwatchers.
+Whistling thrushes, barbets, sunbirds and raptors.
+Quiet corners are good for patient birdwatchers.

 Birds